DS-100/debugging-guide/sql/sql.md

 `WHERE A > 500 AND B > 200 OR C < 50`

-By default, is it is evaluated as
+By default, is will be evaluated as

 `WHERE (A > 500 AND B > 200) OR C < 50`

- since `AND` has a higher precedence than `OR`.
+because `AND` has a higher precedence than `OR`.
 To evaluate it differently, add parentheses to specify the order of operations:

 `WHERE A > 500 AND (B > 200 OR C < 50)`

 ### Truncated Display Limit
-Our Jupyter Notebooks are set to only display the first 10 rows of a SQL query.
+Our Jupyter Notebooks are set to only display the first 10 rows of a table.
 Otherwise, your notebook would likely crash with the weight of displaying >1000 rows.
-Because of this, you'll likely see a
+You'll likely see a

 `Truncated to displaylimit of 10`

-printed right below your SQL query.
+printed right below your SQL query if your table contains more than 10 rows.

 ## Common Errors
 ### `NameError: name ‘[res_q#]’ is not defined`